josephplpriest/BG_webscraping/README.md

 main.py - main program

-/src: modules to be imported into the main program

 /data: stored data as csv after extracting from website json objects

 /imgs: figures, plots, readme images

+/src: mini-modules to be imported into the main program

 /tests: what are tests?